Location

 Master of Marine Conservation

-Victoria University of Wellington's Master of Marine Conservation (MMarCon) is the only taught Master’s degree in marine conservation in New Zealand.
-The program educates students in marine conservation issues and practice through course and field work from New Zealand, Australia and the Asia–Pacific region.
+Victoria University of Wellington's Master of Marine Conservation (MMarCon) program educates students in marine conservation issues and practice through course and field work in New Zealand, Australia and the Asia–Pacific region.
 Students are prepared for a career in a range of marine conservation areas worldwide, including the conservation and management of marine organisms and ecosystems.
+The MMarCon can be completed in 12 months of full-time study.

 Program Reviews